CommitToTheBit/committothebit.github.io/_posts/2024-12-30-motives-and-means.md

 <!-- FIXME: Figure with explanation of characters' uniqueness -->

-As a collorary to the above, these 1D bounds can also introduce red herrings. *Bad Bohemians*, for instance, $[title]$.
+As a collorary to the above, these 1D bounds can also introduce red herrings. *Bad Bohemians*' characters, for instance, are members of the landed gentry, and so each has an associated $[nobility]$.
+The British aristocracy has five ranks of peerage, from Dukes and Duchesses down to Barons and Baronesses, for a total of 10 possible titles.
+We can now comfortably include a category with more elements than our puzzle has characters, as our model now allows for elements that aren't used even once!

 <!-- FIXME: Write clue in handwriting? -->
 Another scenario, suppose we received the clue *Character #1 is either called Adeline, or is a Byron*.
 A player might read that and decide to come back to it once they've eliminated either Adeline or Byron as an option, but what about the computer?
-It makes sense to extend to a 3D grid $[character, forename, surname]$
+Just as we've added 1D bounds to our model, we can just as well extend it in the other direction with a 3D grid $[character, forename, surname]$.
+Rather than waiting to use the clue, our solver can immediately bound all elements in the set $ $ to 0.

 ## Deductions